Sunday, January 27, 2019

 We are a little church building, far off the beaten trek.
 We are here, tucked away in the far corner of northeast Fargo, in the shadow of the much larger Messiah Lutheran.

-If we brought one of those experts on church growth in, they would tell us this: sell this building, move into a storefront or into some more visible place with much better foot traffic; conform a bit more to the Diocesan standards of what a congregation should be; don’t be so radial in what you do; choose one Christian expression and stick with it; if you’re evangelical, then go with it, if you’re High Church, then go with it.
+If we brought one of those experts on church growth in, they would tell us this: sell this building, move into a storefront or into some more visible place with much better foot traffic; conform a bit more to the Diocesan standards of what a congregation should be; don’t be so radial in what you do; choose one Christian expression and stick with it; if you’re evangelical, then go with it, if you’re Anglo-Catholic, then go with it.
 Advertise!
 And please, don’t be so liberal!
 Otherwise, they’ll never find you.
 And you’ll never grow.

-And, of course: progressive congregations don’t grow!
+And, of course: liberal Anglo-Catholic congregations don’t grow!

 I know that’s what they say, because I’ve heard it again and again.